DaurYuk/DaurYuk-Machine-Learning/README.md

 ## About the Model

-The model is made to classify waste object into nine different classes:
+The model is made to classify waste object into eight different classes:

 1. Cardboard
 2. Food organics